tanpengsccd/Telegram-115bot/README_EN.md

 v2.2.0
 - Fixed various bugs

-## Upstream Project
-This project is based on the following project:

-ChenyangGao/web-mount-packs/python-115-client

 ## Background
 This project originated from the need to optimize personal daily viewing experience.
 As a movie enthusiast, I use the combination of 115 Network Disk + CloudDrive2 + Emby to manage and watch media content.